snohio/mealkit/docs/provisioning.md

 * Also do a `knife client delete node-linux-xx`

 > You can run `bash ~/mealkit/nothingtoseehere/scripts/node-delete.sh` and it will remove all of the nodes.
 Make sure you have it_devops org in your credentials named [default]

+### Remove the client.pem key from all of the nodes

+* ssh to all of the nodes and run `sudo rm /etc/chef/client.pem`

+> You can run `bash ~/mealkit/nothingtoseehere/scripts/remove-client.pem.sh` which points to your ~/.ssh/sys_admin.pem

 ### Re-bootstrap with knife bootstrap commands